Fall 2020 Central

 The physical library spaces will remain closed for the fall semester.
 The library continues to provide online/virtual services to the college community during regular hours.
 Learn more at bucks.edu/library/.

 The college community has 24-hour access to electronic materials through the library catalog and databases.
 Library staff are able to remotely provide interlibrary loans of electronic materials.
-Due dates of physical materials during the COVID19 campus closure have been extended and late penalties have been waived.
+Due dates of physical materials during the COVID19 campus closure have been extended to October 2, 2020.
+Contact firstname.lastname@example.org to make arrangements to return library materials.

 Reference assistance and questions (chat services and contact information) at bucks.edu/library/ask/.